Shipping Hay via LTL Freight Shipping Services

 Just like most of us don’t appreciate muddy shoes in our houses, carriers don’t appreciate debris in their trucks either.

-Luckily, your shipment isn’t what we, in the industry, call fragile so there won’t be any additional padding required.
+Luckily, your shipment isn’t what we, in the industry, call fragile so you don’t have to worry about any additional padding.

 Make sure that your shipment is palletized, marked with the appropriate paperwork and that it is not prone to combustion.
 Once you’ve done that, make sure that it is non-sparingly shrinkwrapped and you’re good to go.
 If your shipment meets these criteria, the carrier will gladly pick it up and have it delivered.